ninjasci00/betterblockz-community/README.md

-# betterblockz-community
-Community hub for BetterBlockZ translations, docs, changelogs, and player contributions.
+Community-maintained translations for the BetterBlockZ Minecraft mod.